imanhodjaev/imanhodjaev.com/content/blog-engine.md

 ### So simple to startup a new blog

-Its really cool and comfortable for me to execute one command and fill a few options to startup a new blog.
+Its really cool and comfortable for me to execute one command and fill out a few options to startup a new blog.
-Only three options on startup you need to fill unlike when you use [Pelican][] and it buys me.
+Only three options on startup you need to fill out unlike when you use [Pelican][] and it buys me.

 ````sh
 (akihiro)ninja blog: liquidluck init